The NSSA Sustained Research Prize

 The NSSA Sustained Research Prize is expected to be awarded biennially at the corresponding ACNS meeting.

-The deadline for nominations shall be 7 months prior to the ACNS.
-(The meetings are usually in June, so the nomination deadline would then be November of the previous year.)
+The deadline for nominations will be approximately 6 months prior to the ACNS.
+(The meetings are usually in June, so the nomination deadline would then be December of the previous year – current deadline is Dec.
+15, 2013.)

 - A letter of nomination, not to exceed 1000 words, defining the major scientific accomplishments that merit the award.
 The nomination should stress the impact on the science subfields that the group or researcher has made with their neutron scattering results.